Nature's Platform

 Yes, of course.
 Men just aim downwards, and for women, the urethra naturally points downwards.

-Over the years, we have found that a very small percentage of customers feel the need for a "urine shield."
-So, we include instructions for making a simple but effective shield that can easily be removed for rinsing.
+Over the years, we have found that a small percentage of customers feel the need for a "urine shield."
+So, on request, we provide a free device, shown below, which can be quickly installed or removed as necessary.

 Top of page